Asymptotic condition numbers for linear ordinary differential equations

 \begin{itemize} \item For $i\in\{1,\ldots ,p\}$ and $j\in\{1,\ldots ,d_{i}\}$, let

 and let

 Observe that

-\item Let $W=V^{-1}$ and let
+\item Let $W:=V^{-1}$ and let

 be the rows of $W$ in the three-index notation.
-The $n$ row vectors in (\ref{ws}) are called \emph{left generalized eigenvectors} of $A$, whereas, as we have already seen, the $n$ columns vectors in (\ref{JB}) are called \emph{(right) generalized eigenvectors} of $A$.
+They appear in $W$ in lexicographic order.
+The $n$ row vectors in (\ref{ws}) are called \emph{left generalized eigenvectors} of $A$, whereas, as we have already seen, the $n$ column vectors in (\ref{JB}) are called \emph{(right) generalized eigenvectors} of $A$.
 For $i\in\{1,\ldots ,p\}$ and $j\in\{1,\ldots ,d_{i}\}$, let

 and let

 Observe that

 \item For $u\in\mathbb{C}^n$, let